i3dprogrammer/GThread-JavaLibrary/README.md

      <h4>SheduleGThread</h4>
      <ul>
      <li>
-     Container which take number of gthreads and the limit of gthreads which will work in the same time.
-SheduleGThread take the number of threads you want to execute in the same time and array of gthread.ScheduleGThread is an abstract class also with <b>onScheduleFinished()</b> method which called when ScheduleGThread finish all gthreads progress.
-You can start SheduleGThread by call <b>start ()</b> method.
+     Container which takes GThreads and the limits the GThreads running at the same time to a specific number.
+SheduleGThread take the number of threads you want to execute in the same time and array of GThread. <b>ScheduleGThread</b> is an abstract class also with <b>onScheduleFinished()</b> method which is called when ScheduleGThread finishs all GThreads progresses.
+You can start SheduleGThread by calling <b>start ()</b> method.
+- ScheduleGThread first parameter is the limit number (e.g. <b>2</b> in the following image as a number of GThreads which are going to run together at the same time).

-<b>Note: ScheduleGthread has verargs argument so you can set gthreads as array or individual.</b>
+<b>Note: ScheduleGthread has verargs argument so you can set GThreads as an array or individualy.</b>
      <img src="https://i.imgur.com/Cc01G3i.png"/>

-- In previous image you can note that ScheduleGThread takes number <b>'2'</b> as a number of gthreads which are going to work together at the same time.

 - To demystify the first parameter of ScheduleGThread let's take an example about how it really work.

-- Let’s assume that you have <b>ten of gthreads</b> and you want to run them <b<two  by two in order</b> ... what I mean that you want two run first to gthreads then whenever one of them is finished run another one and so on like below images which describe this process.
+- Let’s assume that you have <b>10 GThreads</b> and you want to run them <b>two by two<b> in order.

 - <p>Initial state of Schedule when you create instance and you don't launch it yet.
-(Waiting: gthreads are hold but in idle state | In Working Stage: Current gthreads which are running| Finished: gthreads which finished their progress)<p>
+(Waiting: GThreads are hold but in idle state | In Working Stage: Current GThreads which are running| Finished: GThreads which finished their progress)<p>

   <img src= "https://i.imgur.com/BR7pnfB.png"/>

-- Now you're called <b>start ()</b> method for scheduleGThread ... it's going to run first two gthreads only because you set gthread <b>number 2</b> as a limitation of running gthreads in the same time.
+- Now you called <b>start ()</b> method for scheduleGThread ... it's going to run first two GThreads <b>only because you set ScheduleGThread limit to 2</b>.

    <img src= "https://i.imgur.com/ToN7UYe.png"/>

-- As we can see the first two gthreads only are running and the others in waiting state.
+- As we can see the first two GThreads only are running and the others in waiting state.

    <img src= "https://i.imgur.com/NfDPAvJ.png"/>

-- Okey, Now assume that one of gthread is finished what will happen..?
-So the next thread is going to start...
-Yes it's amazing right :D
+- Okey, Now assume that one of GThread is finished what will happen?
+The next GThread is going to start...
+Yes it's amazing, right? :D

    <img src= "https://i.imgur.com/mzVeXgM.png"/>

-- Then this process will repeat until all gthreads in waiting state is finished.
-After that the <b>onScheduleFinished()</b> will be called.
+- Then this process will repeat until all GThreads in waiting state are finished.
+After that the <b>onScheduleFinished()</b> method will be called.

    <img src="https://i.imgur.com/QicMb32.png"/>